Stylophone: Stylophone Gen X-1

-In 2025, the Gen X-1 was enhanced as the Gen X-2, to include a tactile expression strip, and additional CV/Gate in and out connectivity to allow it to be played via external keyboards, or to output to a DAW or other musical equipment.

 Stylophone GEN R-8

-In 2019, Dubreq announced the Gen R-8, a limited edition, full-analogue, metal-cased Stylophone.
-This version has features seen on more expensive analogue synthesizers and is considerably larger than the standard model.
-An initial batch of 500 has been released.
+In October 2019, Dubreq released the Stylophone GEN R-8, a limited-edition analogue Stylophone housed in a metal case.
+The instrument includes features found on more advanced analogue synthesizers, including dual VCOs, a multimode filter, an analogue delay, and a range of modulation options.
+Larger than standard Stylophone models, it was produced in an initial limited run of 500 units.

 Stylophone Analog Sound S1

-In 2020, Dubreq released a replacement for the 2007 S1.
-The new model is visually similar to its predecessor but has less rounded corners and no auxiliary input.
-Internally, the digital sampled sounds have been replaced by an analogue oscillator based on a 555 timer IC, and the tone selector offers three octave ranges.
-The sound is much more similar to that of the 1970s versions.
+In July 2020, Dubreq released the Stylophone Analog Sound S1 as a replacement for the 2007 S1.
+The new model is visually similar to its predecessor but features less rounded corners and omits the auxiliary input.
+Internally, the digital sampled sounds were replaced with an analogue oscillator based on a 555 timer IC, while the tone selector offers three octave ranges.
+According to Dubreq, its sound is closer to that of the original 1970s Stylophones.

-Bowie Limited Edition
+Stylophone Bowie Limited Edition

-In 2021, Dubreq launched a limited edition version of the Analog S1 as a tribute to the late David Bowie.
-This model has an all-white finish, has an official Bowie logo moulded into the chromed grille and includes a colour-printed booklet including photos, interviews and tablature for a selection of Bowie's songs.
+In September 2021, Dubreq launched a limited-edition version of the Analog S1 as a tribute to David Bowie.
+The model features an all-white finish, an official Bowie logo moulded into the chromed grille, and a colour-printed booklet containing photographs, interviews, and tablature for a selection of Bowie's songs, including Space Oddity.

 Stylophone Beat

-In October of 2023, Dubreq released the successor to the Stylophone Beatbox, the Stylophone Beat.
-Like the stylophone beatbox, it has a record and play button and the circle metal pad.
-But unlike the stylophone beatbox, it is now more of a box shape, has 4 sound banks (rok, techno, hiphop, and beatbox), stay in time with the click track & tempo lock features and can record multiple layers of beats and can mute other sounds coming from it.
+In October 2023, Dubreq released the Stylophone Beat, the successor to the Stylophone Beatbox.
+Like its predecessor, it features a record button, a play button, and a circular metal pad.
+Unlike the Beatbox, however, it has a more box-shaped design, four sound banks (rock, techno, hip hop, and beatbox), and stay-in-time click track and tempo-lock features.
+It can also record multiple layers of beats and allows individual sounds to be muted during playback.

 Stylophone Theremin

-On 8 January 2024, Dubreq released a Stylophone themed (pitch-only) theremin.
-This theremin uses a slider for the different notes, unlike the other Stylophone models, which use a stylus. it has a 3-position switch which can be used to get the sound from the slider, the antenna, or a mix of both.
+On 8 January 2024, Dubreq released a Stylophone-themed (pitch-only) theremin.
+Unlike most Stylophone models, which are played with a stylus, the instrument uses a slider to select notes.
+It also features a three-position switch that allows the sound to be generated from the slider, the antenna, or a combination of both.

+Stylosette

+In December 2024, Dubreq released the Stylosette, a cassette-shaped miniature synthesizer with a 13-key touch-sensitive keyboard instead of the traditional stylus.
+The instrument is monophonic, features built-in vibrato and delay effects, and is powered by two AA batteries.

+Stylophone CPM DS-2

+In January 2025, Dubreq released the Stylophone CPM DS-2, a compact portable analogue drone synthesizer.
+Its features include dual oscillators, sub-oscillators, analogue filters, reverb, and Eurorack compatibility.